ndless-nspire/nsptools-history/Ndless/branches/1.7/doc/ReadMe.txt

   - NEW: Supports OS v1.7
   - NEW: A computer (or Nspire8x) isn't required anymore, the installation is much more easier and compatible with nspire_emu.
+  - NEW: Automated tests
  Hook:
   - NEW: the program format is not specific to an OS or hardware version anymore
   - NEW: syscalls can be called in thumb state
+  - NEW: Ndless can exposed internal functions to programs (nl_...())
  Tools:
   - NEW: startup code relocates the program.
-You can now use C global variables.
+You can now use C global variables. initialization data depending on relocation must be relocated with nl_relocdata().
   - NEW: option --no-startup for nspire-ld
   - CHG: option -fpic moved to nspire-gcc
   - CHG: MakeTNS removed